100 moments. 100 stickers. One summer that actually counts.

 The Problem

-Summer is a great opportunity to relax and spend time in nature.
+Summer is a great opportunity to relax, play and spend time in nature.

 The Solution